Carlos Correa Player Props: Twins vs. Mariners

 Carlos Correa At The Plate

-- Correa has had at least one RBI in 29.3% of his games this season (24 of 82), with more than one RBI 11 times (13.4%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 30.1% of his games this year, Correa has tallied at least one RBI.
+In 11 of those games (13.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

-- He has scored in 29 of 82 games this year, and more than once 4 times.
+- He has scored in 30 games this season (36.1%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.